DevOps Automation: How to Streamline Pipelines Without Over-Automating

 Progressive delivery is an extension of continuous delivery that implements feature flags and gradual rollouts.
 These additions help increase the speed and reduce the risk of deployments by limiting what is included in each release.

 This enables teams to deploy with minimal to no risk.
-It also enables testing features in production with live feedback from users and zero concerns about environmental incompatibilities.
+It also enables testing features in production with live feedback from users and zeroes concerns about environmental incompatibilities.

 DevOps monitoring plays a double role when it comes to DevOps and automation.
 Much of the monitoring process itself is automated, including the collection of log data, processing of metrics, and alerting or notifying teams of various statuses or issues.